Raphaël Le Guen

 Raphaël Marc Le Guen (born 1 September 2006) is a French professional footballer who plays as a centre-back for club Brest.

 Early life

 Le Guen was born into a family of sports players, with both of his older brothers Mathias and Nathanaël playing football at Châteaulin FC, the club that Le Guen would join at the age of eight.

 Career

 At the age of thirteen, Le Guen joined the youth academy of professional club Brest.
 In the 2023–24 season, while an under-19 player, he participated in his first training sessions with the club's first team.
 He participated in the pre-season ahead of the 2025–26 season, and made his professional debut as a substitute in a 3–1 defeat away to Lens on 29 August 2025.
+On 21 January 2026, Le Guen signed a professional contract with Brest until June 2029.